knee-cola/jest-mock-axios/README.md

 AxiosMock offers basic support for interceptors (i.e. it does not break when interceptors are used in tested code).
 However, interceptors are not applied to the mocked requests / responses at the moment.

+## Cancelling requests

+`jest-mock-axios` has basic support for cancelling requests as in axios.
+Please note that you will get an error if you try to mock a response for a request after it has been cancelled.
+Please refer to the provided [test case](https://github.com/knee-cola/jest-mock-axios/blob/master/test/cancel.spec.ts) for further usage details.

 # Missing features
 AxiosMock covers the most popular parts of Axios API, meaning that some of the features are missing or only partially implemented (i.e. interceptors).
-AxiosMock provides the `axios.CancelToken` interface, but with an empty implementation.

 If you need an additional feature, you can request it by creating a new issue on [project's GitHub page](https://github.com/knee-cola/jest-mock-axios/issues/).